 You can also find a bantam variety – the females weigh 1.7–2.2lb and males weigh 2–2.7lb.

 They have yellow legs that should be clean and the soles of their feet should be white.
 If you notice closely you will see that some hatchery Australorps have willow colored legs.
-This coloring will mean than you cannot show them however they are otherwise unaffected.
+This coloring will mean that you cannot show them however they are otherwise unaffected.

 Interestingly all varieties (except the black) were created in South Africa.
 Other Australorp varieties include: white, blue, splash, wheaten laced and gold.